What is Software, Exactly?

 shows that many systems have a software (or program-state) aspect to

-them, including devices such as mouse-traps, and that its not unique to
+them, including devices such as mouse-traps, and that it’s not unique to

 computer devices.